Predicting Forest Cover Type¶

 <Figure size 432x288 with 0 Axes>

-We can confirm Elevation
+We can confirm Elevation is fairly symmetrical.

 From slightly right skewed to normally distributed: Hillshade_9am, Hillshade_Noon,Hillshade_3pm